antpas/opendata/political_leaning/README.md

 ![Examples](Democrats_vs_Republicans_examples.png)

 The encrypted zip file with the model weights, tokenizer and network architecture is available [here](https://github.com/klout/opendata/blob/master/political_leaning/democrats_vs_republicans_model.zip).
-To obtain the password to access the encrypted zip file, please send an email to **team-relevance@klout.com**.
+Password to access the encrypted zip file is 'team-relevance-2016' (with no quotes).